paulrobertlloyd/nhsnotes/app/posts/week-37-a-million.md

 ## Team days

 We had another of our monthly 2 day team get togethers this week, in Leeds.
-We’re really found this to be a good rhythm, and the in-person days have definitely helped the team bond.
+We’ve really found this to be a good rhythm, and the in-person days have definitely helped the team bond.

 The days aren’t overly planned.
 Anyone can suggest a session that might benefit from the whole team being together.
 The rest of the time is unstructured, and people will go off into smaller groups.